American Society of Clinical Oncology

 A cocktail and a tune?
 Howl at the Moon is the home of dueling pianos.
 Jam out to classic covers and other crowd favorites.
 Or get your piano fix a few blocks away at the old-school Redhead Piano Bar.

-You won’t miss a moment of the action at Municipal Bar + Dining Co. and Public House in River North, where TV screens cover all the walls.
-Soccer and rugby are the star of the show Fado, an authentic Irish pub near downtown.
+You won’t miss a moment of the action at Mother Hubbard’s and Radio Room in River North, with wall-to-wall TVs.
+Soccer and rugby are the star of the show at Fado, an authentic Irish pub near downtown.
 For more Irish vibes, check out Timothy O'Tooles for pub grub and lots of local fans on gameday

 A mecca for sports enthusiasts, Harry Caray's 7th Inning Stretch is a massive spot on The Magnificent Mile that’s right next door to interactive gaming zone and memorabilia showcases in the adjoining Chicago Sports Museum.